Skoda Kodiaq SUV review

 - Better engines and trims expensive

-The Skoda Kodiaq is a large SUV, available with up to seven seats, that competes with the likes of the Peugeot 5008, Nissan X-Trail, Kia Sorento, Land Rover Discovery Sport and Volkswagen Tiguan Allspace.
+The Skoda Kodiaq is the brand’s largest SUV, available with up to seven seats, that competes with the likes of the Peugeot 5008, Nissan X-Trail, Kia Sorento, Land Rover Discovery Sport and Volkswagen Tiguan Allspace.
+It shares a lot of parts with the Tiguan and the SEAT Tarraco.

 While the Peugeot 5008 runs it close, the Kodiaq has a price advantage where the competition is concerned, particularly given its seven-seat status.
 True, you’ll need to spec this on entry-level SE trim (it’s standard on all other trims), but even with the seven-seat upgrade taken into account, the Kodiaq remains a seven-seater SUV you can have on your driveway for under £30,000.